isi-vista/adam/docs/using_adam_tutorials/adding_an_action.rst

 (These are used to mark, for example, the goal as stationary.)

 Putting it all together, our action description is going to look like this:

-..
-  TODO What is the difference between TO and TOWARD as spatial path operators?
-  What is the distinction supposed to represent?

-..
-  NOTE: Carry is ridiculously similar to *put*.
-  I copied *put* to start off my action description.
-  I barely had to change anything.
-  However, there is one change:
-  The agent moves toward the goal.
-  It might be similar to another existing verb as well.

 .. code-block:: python